Clout archery: Archery GB clout

 A minimum overshoot is required behind each set of flags.

 Most Archery GB clout shoots are one-way.

 Each arrow scores points depending on which scoring zone it lands in.
 Scoring zones are defined by maximum radii from the flag pole.

 BLBS clout

 The British Long-Bow Society has its own form of clout shooting.
 The Society restricts the archers to the use of English longbows and wooden arrows.

 Ladies shoot 120 yd, gentlemen 180 yd.
-BLBS clouts are generally two-way.
+BLBS clouts are always two-way.

 The target is a 30 in diameter, white, resting on a frame at 45 degrees to the ground with a 4 in central black spot.
 Concentric rings are marked at 30 in, 4 ft, 7 ft, 10 ft and 13 ft from the centre.